8BitRick/OpenFlight/README.md

 bp = my_file.bad_polygons    # returns a hash array of non-planar quads and polygons with collocated vertices
 ```

-The polygon hash is in the form of:
+Each polygon hash is in the form of:

- angle is relative to positive Z
- name is the long ID of the polygon

 ```
 [{:v=>